florentpoujol/Simpe-Hosted-Leaderboards/readme.md

-# CraftStudio Leaderboard
+# Simple leaderboard hosting

-A simple leaderboard system in PHP that can work ("host") with multiple games (and not just CraftStudio games).
+A simple leaderboard system in PHP that can host leaderboards for multiple games (and not just CraftStudio games).

-This repo also provide a Lua wrapper to easily work with the leaderboard from [CraftStudio](http://craftstud.io) games.
+A Lua wrapper is provided to easily work with the leaderboard from [CraftStudio](http://craftstud.io) games.

 Released under the [WTFPL](http://www.wtfpl.net) licence.